2001 French Grand Prix: Post-race

 Coulthard learned about his ten-second stop-and-go penalty over the radio and admitted his surprise and disappointment over incurring it as he believed he had exited the pit lane, "The fact is the penalty for speeding cost me points.
 I was just a bit too keen with the button.
 It has cost me dearly", and, "I knew I had a penalty, at first I didn't know what for.
 Then the team explained it to me.
 I wasn't gutted because you never know what can happen during the rest of the race.
 I knew I had to keep pushing."
 Häkkinen said he felt nothing about failing to start the race, "If I'd led the race and then retired, there would have been something to feel.
 But as it is, there is nothing.
 I know how to win races and am certain I will again in the future."
 According to Trulli, who finished in fifth, the Jordan team required additional work to increase the EJ11's pace, "I knew that today was going to be a good chance to score points and I kept pushing hard.
 The car felt perfect from the beginning and the lap times were good but it is difficult to keep close to the three top teams."

-The result enabled Michael Schumacher (on 78 points) to increase his Drivers' Championship lead over Coulthard in second to 31 points.
+The result enabled Michael Schumacher (on 78 championship points) to increase his World Drivers' Championship lead over Coulthard in second to 31 championship points.
 Ralf Schumacher's second-place finish moved him past Barrichello for third.
-Montoya remained in fifth place despite he retirement.
-Ferrari further extended its advantage in the Constructors' Championship to 52 points over the McLaren team in second.
-Williams remained in third place with 43 points while Heidfeld's sixth-place finish meant Sauber broke its tie with Jordan to move into a clear fourth position with seven rounds left in the season.
+Montoya remained in fifth place despite his retirement.
+Ferrari further extended its advantage in the World Constructors' Championship to 52 championship points over the McLaren team in second.
+Williams remained in third place with 43 championship points while Heidfeld's sixth-place finish allowed Sauber to break its tie with Jordan to move into a clear fourth position with seven rounds left in the season.